16 Years Running a Business: What Actually Worked

 The Long Game Always Wins

 I’m not where I am because I had a breakthrough moment.
-I’m here because I kept showing up for sixteen years.
-I got a little better each year.
-I built on previous work each year.
-I maintained relationships each year.
-Success in business isn’t about one big win.
-It’s about accumulating small wins until they add up to something significant.
+I’m here because I kept showing up for 16 years.
+Got a little better each year.
+Built on previous work each year.
+Maintained relationships each year.

 Know When to Walk Away

 Not every project should be finished.
 Not every client relationship should be maintained.
 Not every business model should be saved.
-Sometimes the best decision is to cut your losses and move on.
+Sometimes the best decision is to cut your losses.

 Simplicity Beats Complexity